-Performing a lookup:
+Example 7-2 Performing a lookup

 '''

-.

-.

-.

-/

 RMI/IIOP clients should use this narrow function

-/

 private Object narrow(Object ref, Class c) {

 return PortableRemoteObject.narrow(ref, c);

-}

-/

-Lookup the EJBs home in the JNDI tree

 '''

 '''

+Lookup the EJBs home in the JNDI tree

 private TraderHome lookupHome()

 throws NamingException

 // Lookup the beans home using JNDI

 Context ctx = getInitialContext();

-try {
+trv {

 Object home = ctx.lookup(JNDI_NAME);

 return (TraderHome) narrow(home, TraderHome.class);

 } catch (NamingException ne) {

 log("The client was unable to lookup the EJBHome.
 Please

 make sure ");

 log("that you have deployed the ejb with the JNDI name

 "+JNDI_NAME+" on the WebLogic server at "+url);

 throw ne;

 }

+}

+/

-Using a Properties object will work on JDK130
+^{\star} Using a Properties object will work on JDK130

 and higher clients

 private Context getInitialContext() throws NamingException {

 try {

 // Get an InitialContext

 Properties h = new Properties();

 h.put(Context.INITIAL_CONTEXT_FACTORY,

 "com.sun.jndi.cosnaming.CNCtxFactory");

 h.put(Context.PROVIDER_URL, url);

 return new InitialContext(h);

 } catch (NamingException ne) {

 log("We were unable to get a connection to the WebLogic

 server at "+url);

 log("Please make sure that the server is running.");

 throw ne;

+}

+}

+'''
-The url defines the protocol, hostname, and listen port for the WebLogic Server and is

-passed in as a command-line argument.
+The url defines the protocol, hostname, and listen port for the WebLogic Server and is passed in as a command-line argument.

+'''

 public static void main(String[] args) throws Exception {

 log("\nBeginning statelessSession.Client...\n");

 String url = "iiop://localhost:7001";

 '''

-- 8. Connect the client to the server over IIOP by running the client with a command such as: - \$ java -Djava.security.manager -Djava.security.policy=java.policy examples.iiop.ejb.stateless.rmiclient.Client iiop://localhost:7001 - 9.
-Set the security manager on the client:
+8. Connect the client to the server over IIOP by running the client with a command such as:

+''' $ java -Djava.security.manager -Djava.security.policy=java.policy examples.iiop.ejb.stateless.rmiclient.Client iiop://localhost:7001 '''

+9. Set the security manager on the client:

 '''

-java -Djava.security.manager -Djava.security.policy==java.policy
+java -Djava.security.manager -Djava.security.policy==java.policy myclient

-myclient

 '''

 To narrow an RMI interface on a client, the server needs to serve the appropriate stub for that interface.
 The loading of this class is predicated on the use of the JDK network classloader and this is not enabled by default.
 To enable it you set a security manager in the client with an appropriate java policy file.
-For more information on Java security, see Sun's site at http://java.sun.com/security/index.html.
+For more information on Java SE security, see http://java.sun.com/javase/technologies/security/index.jspat Sun Microsystems.
 The following is an example of a java.policy file:

 '''

-grant {

 // Allow everything for now

 permission java.security.AllPermission;

-}

 '''